3020 - Topics in Writing Course Descriptions

 - SPORTS IN AMERICAN CULTURE, Dr. Peter Kratzke

 - This section of WRTG 3020 will examine how sports not only define but, sometimes, even transcend their competitive boundaries.
-That they do is easy to spot: in 1971, people everywhere were mesmerized by a chess match--a chess match!--between Bobby Fischer and Boris Spassky; in 1980, folks far from the frozen ponds of the upper Midwest pulled over in their cars, honking their horns to the US Hockey Team's "Miracle on Ice."
-This spring, we'll examine why such moments register and ripple in our collective conscious and, so, have both reflected and informed American history.
-As such, the course should appeal to those with interests in Sociology, History, American Studies, and the like.
+When they do is easy to spot: in 1971, people everywhere were mesmerized by a chess match--a chess match!--between Bobby Fischer and Boris Spassky; in 1980, folks far from the frozen ponds of the upper Midwest pulled over in their cars, honking their horns to the US Hockey Team's "Miracle on Ice."
+This coming semester, we shall examine why such moments register and ripple in our collective conscious and, so, have both reflected and informed American history.
+As such, this course should appeal to those with interests in Sociology, History, American Studies, and the like.
 But beware: our topic will provide only the occasion for students to continue developing their writing skills; assignments will include succinct essays and three sustained arguments.

 - SUSTAINABLE COMMUNITIES, Catherine Lasswell